Normal Period(Full-Time)-PhD Degree: 48 months

 Language Requirements:

-Applicants whose first language is not English, or previous degrees not obtained with English as medium of instruction are required to prove their language abilities by means of performance in any one of the tests below:
+Applicants whose first language is not English, or bachelor degree not obtained with English as medium of instruction are required to prove their language abilities by means of performance in any one of the tests below:

 *Test results of TOEFL-iBT Home Edition or IELTS Indicator will not be considered.